open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 The SDK SHOULD allow the creation of multiple independent `MeterProvider`s.

 MeterProvider configuration (i.e. the passed [MetricExporters](#metricexporter),
-[MetricReaders](#metricreader) and [Views](#view)) are owned by the `MeterProvider` and the SDK MUST provide a way to configure all options that are implemented by the SDK.
+[MetricReaders](#metricreader) and [Views](#view)) are owned by the `MeterProvider`.
+The SDK MUST provide a way to configure all options that are implemented by the SDK.
 This MAY be done at the time of MeterProvider creation if appropriate.

 The `MeterProvider` MAY provide methods to update the configuration.
 If configuration is updated (e.g., adding a `MetricReader`), the updated